pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

 # Your Local Agentic AI Content Engine
 Create an AI content engine in less than 60 minutes for free!
+Note, some of my specific configs are included below; tune to your own use case!

 # Step 1 - Get an OCI (or similar) Server